 Below are just a few of the companies offering mobile accident reporting applications:

-Do I have to report the accident to my insurance company even if nobody was hurt and there isn’t any damage?
+Do I have to report the accident to my insurance even if it wasn’t my fault?

-At that point, your insurance company may decide you violated the cooperation clause of your insurance policy and decide not to represent you in the claim.
-If they do agree to defend you, they may cancel your policy, fail to renew it, or substantially increase your premiums.
+At that point, your insurance company may decide you violated the cooperation clause of your policy and decide not to represent you in the claim.
+If they do agree to defend you, they may later cancel your policy, fail to renew it, or increase your premiums.

 Cynthia was on her way to work one morning, heading north on the Pontchartrain Expressway.
 She intended to turn left onto Palmetto Drive, so she pulled into the left hand turn lane.
 She waited patiently for eastbound traffic to clear so she could turn safely.

 Cynthia and Harry pulled over to the side of the road and got out to examine the damage.
 Harry asked Cynthia if she was hurt and she said she was fine.
 Harry said he was a little shaky, but otherwise he was feeling fine.
-A police officer arrived on the scene and ticketed Harry for texting while driving under Louisiana Code § RS 32-300.5 which reads in part:
+A police officer arrived on the scene and ticketed Harry for texting while driving under Louisiana Code, which reads in part:

 “No person shall operate any motor vehicle upon any public road or highway of this state while using a wireless telecommunications device to write, send, or read a text–based communication.
 It is a moving violation and a primary offense.”